 Mineralogy of sandstone

 To mineralize injected CO2, the requirement is that there be sufficient Ca, Mg and Fe available to combine with CO2 to form carbonate minerals, and also that these divalent cations be held in minerals that dissolve relatively rapidly so that the cations are released into solution on a time scale of hundreds of years.
 In general, those minerals that contain Ca, Mg and Fe in large proportions are also the minerals that dissolve fastest in the presence of acidic aqueous solutions, so there is a correlation between the amount of available cations and the rapidity with which the cations will become available.
-One proposed strategy is to target rocks such as peridotite that contain an abundance of olivine (Mg,Fe)SiO4, a mineral that dissolves especially rapidly (Kelemen and Matter, 2008).
-The difficulty is that peridotite is a crystalline rock with near zero matrix porosity, so the only porosity is in fractures.
-A less extreme option is to use basalt lavas that contain some olivine and pyroxene, but also have porosity in rubble zones at the tops and bottoms of flows (Matter et al., 2007; McGrail et al., 2006).

 Our approach is to evaluate model sedimentary rock compositions that involve mixtures of quartz, alkali feldspar, and basaltic minerals such as plagioclase feldspar and pyroxene, plus iron-titanium oxides.
 The anorthite component of plagioclase is a source of Ca ions, and the “diopside” and orthopyroxene are sources of Mg, Fe, and additional Ca. Oxide minerals are mainly a source of Fe.
-This specific mineralogy is not typical of volcanogenic sandstones, but is useful for illustrative purposes because the dissolution kinetics of these minerals is relatively well studied.
+This specific mineralogy we use for the simulations is not typical of most volcanogenic sandstones, but we use for illustrative purposes because the dissolution kinetics of these minerals is relatively well studied.
 In most volcanogenic sands, the divalent cation-bearing minerals are more likely to be chlorite, zeolites, smectite, amphibole, and devitrified lithic fragments that may still contain some of the original igneous minerals such as those we are using for our model composition.
+The simulations using typical igneous minerals provide us with generalizable results that we can apply in a qualitative way to other sandstone mineralogies.

-For our modeling purposes we use an idealized basaltic rock composition based on the mineralogy of the Palisades Sill.
+For our modeling purposes we use an idealized basaltic rock composition for the mineralogy of VRF based on the mineralogy of the Palisades Sill, which is holocrystalline and consequently the mineralogy can be specified better than for volcanic rocks that contain devitrified glass and poorly crystalline groundmass.
 Matter et al. (2007) presented a dolerite analysis from the contact zone between the Palisades Sill and the underlying Newark Basin sediments.
 The dolerite is rich in Ca-bearing plagioclase and pyroxenes (augite and orthopyroxene) and free of olivine.
-The whole rock chemistry and observed mineralogy based on thin section analysis of the dolerite are summarized in Table .
-The mineralogy used in the model is determined from normative calculation as shown in Table from the elemental chemistry, because for the purposes of the model we need to separate out the (Mg,Fe) and (Na,Ca) endmembers as separate minerals, although we use the same dissolution kinetics for the solid solution endmembers.
+The whole rock chemistry and observed mineralogy based on thin section analysis of the dolerite are summarized in Table 1.
+The mineralogy used in the model is determined from normative calculation as shown in Table 2 from the elemental chemistry, because for the purposes of the model we need to separate out the (Mg,Fe) and (Na,Ca) endmembers as separate minerals, although we use the same dissolution kinetics for the solid solution endmembers.
 The value of Fe3+/ (total iron) is assumed to be 0.2.
 Apatite and chromite are ignored since they are present in very small amounts.
 The diopside in our model is different from the “diopside” of normative calculation in that the diopside in our model only has Mg and Ca, and has no Fe as in the diopside from the normative calculation.
 This will cause some differences in results but they should not change the conclusions because Mg and Fe are playing similar roles.